jessicafarias/social-network/README.md

 # Talkey for social media app with Ruby on Rails

-This Project is an app built using Ruby on Rails basic functionalities of a social network similar to Twitter but using a different interface.
+This Project is an app built using Ruby on Rails.
+It has the basic functionalities of a social network similar to Twitter, but uses a different interface

 ## Built With